all-things-networking/MTP-ns3/README.md

 ## Initialize

-Run MTP-ns-3.sh to initialize ns-3 for MTP development.
+Run `init.sh` to initialize ns-3 for MTP development.
 See file for full details.

 Note that ns-3 is configured to only build the following modules:
 - core